adgroc/Cognitive-Search-Windows/README.md

 - Web search

 ## The Client Library
-The client library is a thin C\# client wrapper for Microsoft Text Analytics API.
+The client library is a thin C\# client wrapper for Microsoft Search API.
 The easiest way to use this client library is to get microsoft.projectoxford.search package from [nuget](http://nuget.org).

 Please go to the [Search API Package in Nuget](https://www.nuget.org/packages/Microsoft.ProjectOxford.Search/) for more details.